Three Emperors Dinner: Re-creation

 Australian chef Shannon Bennett attempted to recreate the banquet in 2002.
 It took six months to plan and required some changes due to key ingredients and wines no longer being available.
-Even using the nearest modern equivalent ingredients and wines, the cost of the meal was $7,500 per person.
+Even using the nearest modern equivalent ingredients and wines, the cost of the meal was AUS$7,500 per person.
 The Australian Broadcasting Corporation broadcast the documentary Three Emperors Dinner about the original banquet and the modern recreation in 2003.